memcachier/docs/heroku/django-memcache.md

 ### Configure Django with MemCachier

+We advise configuring the connection to MemCachier by setting the appropriate environment variables so that Django will simply load them each time your app starts.
+These are the `MEMCACHE_SERVERS`, `MEMCACHE_USERNAME` and `MEMCACHE_PASSWORD` variables.
+When you provision MemCachier we set corresponding variables but under the `MEMCACHIER_*` prefix (i.e, `MEMCACHIER_SERVERS`), so you'll need to map them across to `MEMCACHE_*` variables correctly.

 To have your application operate correctly in both development and production mode, add the following to `django_queue/settings.py`: